Red telephone BOX

 Britain calling: History of a British design icon

 Go into many a kitchen around the world and on the fridge will be a kitsch magnet or postcard of a red telephone box.
 For decades, this has been the symbol of London and in fact the whole of Great Britain.
 A glorious red, iron beacon of tradition.
-A symbol of communication and of manufacturing prowess, an analogy of the empire, perhaps.
+A symbol of communication and of manufacturing prowess.
+An analogy of the empire, perhaps.
+A design icon

-Although we now think of them as iconic pieces of British street art - the general public voted them into the top ten of British icons in a competition run by the BBC and the Design Museum in 2006 - they weren’t always looked on with such affection.
+We now think of them as iconic pieces of British street art. (the general public voted them into the top ten of British icons in a competition run by the BBC and the Design Museum in 2006) They weren’t always looked on with such affection.
 When first introduced, the public thought that they were an eyesore.
-The Currant Red was blotting the landscape, especially in rural Britain where locals demanded the natural beauty of the area was sacrosanct and so grey boxes appeared to appease country folk.
+The Currant Red was blotting the landscape, especially in rural Britain.
+Locals demanded the natural beauty of the area was sacrosanct and so grey boxes appeared to appease country folk.
 Yattendon in Berkshire has a green telephone box.
-The legend goes that after it was erected and painted red, a local rascal painted it green during the night and it has stayed that way ever since.
+The legend goes that after it was erected and painted red, a local rascal painted it green during the night.
+And it has stayed that way ever since.

-In Kingston upon Hull, the boxes are cream, not due to any local objections, but because the Post Office didn’t hold the monopoly for the region.
+In Kingston upon Hull, the boxes are cream although not due to any local objections.
+The reason being that the Post Office didn’t hold the monopoly for the region.
 They even had the crown removed from the top.

 Porto has them dotted around the old city.
-They can also be spotted in Malta, Cyprus, Australia and some Caribbean islands like Antigua and Barbados, a symbol of where the British, for good or bad, colonized parts of the world.
+They can also be spotted in Malta, Cyprus, Australia and some Caribbean islands like Antigua and Barbados.
+A symbol of where the British, for good or bad, colonised parts of the world.
 A couple also made it across the pond with the sale of London Bridge and are sitting proudly in Arizona.

 So iconic is the red telephone box that it adorned the back cover of David Bowie’s Ziggy Stardust and the Spider from Mars album.
-The box situated on Heddon Street in Soho was where David Bowie emerged as the supersonic, glam rock creature Ziggy Stardust.
-A stella moment in British pop culture.
+The box situated on Heddon Street in Soho was where David Bowie emerged as the glam rock Ziggy Stardust.
+A stellar moment in British pop culture.

-Although the usefulness of the K6 has waned with the unrelenting march of the mobile world, this symbol of a bygone era has grown stronger in the heart of the general public.
+Although the usefulness of the K6 has waned with the unrelenting march of the mobile world this symbol of a bygone era has grown stronger.
+Especially in the heart of the general public.

-Settle in North Yorkshire created possibly the world’s smallest gallery inside the village green phone box, aptly name the ‘Gallery on the Green’.
-It has had notable exhibitions in it by Marin Parr, Tessa Bunney and Mariana Cook.
+Settle in North Yorkshire created possibly the world’s smallest art gallery.
+It occupies the village green phone box, aptly named the ‘Gallery on the Green’.
+Notable exhibitions by Marin Parr, Tessa Bunney and Mariana Cook have been held in it.
 But most notably Brian May from Queen exhibited ‘A Village Lost and Found’ his stereoscopic photography show in 2013.

-Or if you are down Camden way maybe you can pop into the cafe Kape Barako, Jake’s Coffee Shop in Birmingham and Dialing in Kiosk in Brighton, all truly unique coffee experiences.
+Or if you are down Camden way maybe you can pop into the cafe Kape Barako.
+Or Jake’s Coffee Shop in Birmingham.
+Or Dialling in Kiosk in Brighton, all truly unique coffee experiences.

-One has even been fitted with a defibrillator in Glendaruel, Argyll after a Girl Guide competition was run to find the best use of a little used K6.
-Giving rise to a spate of others, there are now 100’s of red telephone boxes housing the life saving equipment across the Britain.
+One has even been fitted with a defibrillator in Glendaruel, Argyll.
+A Girl Guide competition was run to find the best use of a little used K6.
+Giving rise to a spate of others.
+There are now 100’s of red telephone boxes housing the life saving equipment across the Britain.

-More dramatic perhaps, but not for those suffering a heart attack was David Mach’s ‘Out of Order’ art piece that adorned Kingston upon Thames in 1989.
+More dramatic perhaps, but not for those suffering a heart attack was David Mach’s ‘Out of Order’ art piece.
+Which stood (well leaned) in Kingston upon Thames in 1989.
 Where the artist’s piece was formed out of 12 boxes falling over on top of each other like dominoes.
 Which didn’t go down too well with resident shopkeepers who claimed it turned the street into a dead end.
-The artist replied glibly, they will have to use a bomb to remove it as it was the hardest sculpture he has ever made.
+The artist replied glibly, 'they will have to use a bomb to remove it' as it was the hardest sculpture he has ever made.
 And as each box weighs in at roughly 0.69 tonnes that would be almost 8.3 tones of Scottish steel to move; he might be right.